An SLE$_2$ loop measure: Background

 \subsubsection{Discrete harmonic objects}

 Consider $\G$ a finite subgraph of $\Z^2$.
 Let $F$ be a function defined on the vertices of $\G$.
-We define a discrete partial derivative $\partial F$ on oriented edges of $\G$ by taking the difference of the values taken by $F$ at the endpoints.
+We define the discrete partial derivative $\partial F$ on oriented edges $e=xy$ of $\G$ as the difference of the values taken by $F$ at the endpoints: $F(y)-F(x)$.

-Let us consider a subset $\partial \G$ of vertices of $\G$ that we call boundary, and let us split it in two parts : a Dirichlet boundary $\partial \G_D$, and a Neumann boundary\footnote{We need to have one Neumann vertex for each edge connecting the Neumann boundary to the interior of $\G$.
+Let us consider a subset $\partial \G$ of vertices of $\G$ that we call boundary (the complement $\G \sm \partial\G$ of which we call interior vertices), and let us split this boundary in two parts: a Dirichlet boundary $\partial \G_D$, and a Neumann boundary\footnote{We need to have one Neumann vertex for each edge connecting the Neumann boundary to the interior of $\G$.
 To achieve this, one can modify the graph $\G$ by splitting each Neumann vertex in as many vertices as they are edges connecting it to the interior of $\G$.} $\partial \G_N$.
 We say that a function $F$ has Dirichlet boundary condition given by $f$ on $\partial \G_D$ if $F=f$ there.
 When no function $f$ is specified, we always imply $f=0$.
 We say that $F$ has Neumann boundary condition on $\partial \G_N$ if its derivative $\partial F$ is $0$ on all edges connecting $\partial \G_N$ to the interior of $\G$.

 \begin{defn} Let $F$ be a function defined on the interior of $\G$ (and naturally extended to the boundary\footnote{So that it has Dirichlet boundary conditions on $\partial \G_D$ and Neumann boundary conditions on $\partial \G_N$.}).
 On interior vertices of $\G$, we can define the Laplacian of $F$ on the interior of $\G$ to be